When Pauline, 18, got her first period at school, she had no idea what was happening to her.

 “The boys started laughing at me and I felt ashamed,” she says.
 “I did not go back to school for two months due to fear of being embarrassed by boys.”

 Pauline’s experience is one shared by many girls in Uganda.
-In fact, girls who are menstruating miss one to three days of school every month and this is due to a myriad of reasons.
+In fact, girls who are menstruating miss one to three days of school every month.

 Often girls struggle to manage their periods because many schools lack toilets with doors and many don’t have clean water and soap.
 In addition, many girls are unable to afford sanitary pads so they either stay at home or rely on unhygienic, uncomfortable materials such as stones or banana leaves to prevent accidents.